rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

    	  "sourcePath" : "Enter the Gen1 full path.
 Eg: /path-name",
 	  "destinationPath" : "Enter the Gen2 full path.Eg: path-name",
 	  "destinationContainer" : "Enter the Gen2 container name"

    ```

-  **NOTE**: Please note the **destinationPath** string will not be having Gen2 container name.
+  **NOTE**: The **destinationPath** string will not be having Gen2 container name.
 It will have the file path same as Gen1.
    Path to [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Lift%20and%20Shift/Configuration/FullLoadConfig.json) script for more reference.

- 3. **Azure data factory pipeline creation and execution**
+ ### Azure data factory pipeline creation and execution

    Run the script [StartFullLoadMigrationAndValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Lift%20and%20Shift/StartFullLoadMigrationAndValidation.ps1) to start the full load    migration and validation process.

  ![image](https://user-images.githubusercontent.com/62353482/83554216-4adf1a00-a4c1-11ea-9ea4-ae9284e678c0.png)

- 4. **Azure Data factory pipeline monitoring**
+ ### Azure Data factory pipeline monitoring

   The pipeline will be created in Azure data factory and can be monitored in below way: